remyeltorro/celldetective/README.rst

 	conda activate celldetective
 	pip install -r requirements.txt
 	pip install .

+The installation of the dependencies will take a few minutes (up to half an hour if the network is bad).
+The Celldetective package itself is light and installs in a few seconds.

 Before launching the software, move to a different directory as running the package locally can create some bugs when locating the models.